Sciencast Management LP Sells 31,980 Shares of Mondelez International, Inc. (NASDAQ:MDLZ)

 Shares of NASDAQ MDLZ opened at $60.26 on Friday.
 The stock has a market capitalization of $84.06 billion, a PE ratio of 19.25, a P/E/G ratio of 2.43 and a beta of 0.71.
 The company has a debt-to-equity ratio of 0.64, a current ratio of 0.73 and a quick ratio of 0.53.
 The business has a fifty day moving average price of $60.57 and a two-hundred day moving average price of $61.95.
 Mondelez International, Inc. has a fifty-two week low of $52.91 and a fifty-two week high of $65.60.

-Mondelez International (NASDAQ:MDLZ) last announced its quarterly earnings data on Tuesday, November 2nd.
-The company reported $0.71 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.70 by $0.01.
+Mondelez International (NASDAQ:MDLZ) last issued its quarterly earnings results on Tuesday, November 2nd.
+The company reported $0.71 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.70 by $0.01.
 Mondelez International had a return on equity of 14.54% and a net margin of 15.70%.
-The firm had revenue of $7.18 billion during the quarter, compared to analysts’ expectations of $7.04 billion.
-During the same period in the previous year, the firm earned $0.63 EPS.
+The company had revenue of $7.18 billion for the quarter, compared to analyst estimates of $7.04 billion.
+During the same quarter last year, the company posted $0.63 EPS.
 On average, equities analysts expect that Mondelez International, Inc. will post 2.89 EPS for the current year.

 Mondelez International, Inc engages in the manufacture and marketing of snack food and beverage products.
 It operates through the following geographical segments: Latin America; Asia, Middle East, and Africa; Europe; and North America.
 Its products include beverages, biscuits, chocolate, gum & candy, cheese & grocery and meals.